Hurstbourne Tarrant

 Hurstbourne Tarrant is a village and civil parish in Hampshire, England.
 It lies to the north of the county in the Test Valley.

 History

 The Tarrant part of the name originates from 1226, when the village was given to the Cistercian Tarrant nunnery.
 The civil parish includes the village of Ibthorpe.

 During the Second World War, Hurstbourne Tarrant was the decoy site for RAF Andover, the headquarters of RAF Maintenance Command.
 This was one of four airfields in Hampshire to be given a decoy site in 1940, to deceive enemy aircraft into attacking a spurious target.
 The decoy site at Hurstbourne Tarrant was a type 'K' decoy site with fake aircraft and buildings.
 From September 1940, fake machine gun posts were added to Hurstbourne Tarrant.

+Located near the top of Hurstbourne hill along the A343 there is a Royal Observer Corps (ROC) nuclear monitoring post which was likely built following the Second World War, and was apparently closed in 1991 and demolished in the following years.